seicha/poll-app/README.md

 ## How to use the app

 1, Enter your poll question and click "Update".
+You can alwasy update your question - it won't reset the whole page.

 <img width="421" alt="Screenshot 2020-12-05 at 11 49 21" src="https://user-images.githubusercontent.com/18380391/101240537-fdea3380-36ef-11eb-9652-1696b2e2bd4c.png">